solanto/garden/notes/lussekatter.md

 ### dries

-- 350g gluten free flour
+- 350g gluten-free flour

   - I've had success with the Bob's Red Mill All-Purpose blend of rice flour & tapioca flour.

   - You might need more!
-Gluten free flours vary, a lot.
+Gluten-free flours vary, a lot.

   - I listed this in mass units instead of volume units because I don't like measuring out flour.
-Bags of gluten free flour are usually small and mass-labeled, so we can just divide the bag's contents visually instead of measuring.
+Bags of gluten-free flour are usually small and mass-labeled, so we can just divide the bag's contents visually instead of measuring.
 If your bag says 624g, just pour out slightly over half to get 350g.

 - 1/2 cup almond flour